rzonedevops/ad-res-j7/Revenue_Stream_Hijacking_by_Rynette/04_Court_Documentation/Legal_Basis_Detailed.md

 4. Public interest in compliance

 The court has both the jurisdiction and duty to grant the relief sought to restore lawful business operations and protect stakeholder rights.

+### Commentary on AD 1

+Director Liability for Breach of Fiduciary Duty